CellFateNucOrg/Deconwolf/README.md

 ```

 ### Output PSF images
-The script saves the generated PSF images in a subfolder named `psf` and a log file for each PSF in a subfolder named `logs`.
+The script saves the PSF images in a subfolder named `psf` and a log file for each image in a subfolder named `logs`.
 Since every raw image has to be matched with the correct PSF, the files must be named in a consistent manner.
 The script builds PSF filenames based on the name of the microscope, the magnification, the vertical pixel size, and the fluorophore, for example:`lipsi_100x_z200_gfp.tif`.
-Notably, the filename does not specify NA, refractive index, and lateral pixel size, which are determined by the objective, the immersion oil, and the combination of objective and camera pixel size, respectively.
-Since these parameters are not likely to change much for a given microscope, this naming logic should be sufficiently specific—and also more convenient than specifying every single parameter.
+Notably, the filename does not specify NA, refractive index, and lateral pixel size, which are determined by the objective, the immersion oil, and the combination of magnification and camera pixel size, respectively.
+Since these parameters are not likely to change for a given microscope, this naming logic should be sufficiently specific (and also more convenient than specifying every single parameter).
-You'll find a few of my previously generated PSF images on the `izbkingston` server at:
+You can also copy my previously generated PSF images to your Deconwolf folder.
+They are located at:
 ```
 /mnt/external.data/MeisterLab/Dario/Code/dw/psf
 ```
 ## Deconvolve images
-To run Deconwolf, specify the following parameters in the `dw.sh` script:
+Before running Deconwolf, specify the following parameters in the `dw.sh` script:
 - `img_dirs`: the directories containing the raw images you want to deconvolve.
-Note that all of the images must have the same acquisition parameters (pixel size, channels, etc.)
+Note that all of the images must have the same acquisition parameters (magnification, pixel sizes, channels, etc.)
 - `suffix`: the file extension of your raw images, e.g. `tif` or `nd2`.
-This is to ensure that you don't pass any files other than your images to the Python script.
+This ensures that you don't inadvertently pass non-image files to the Python script.
 - `dw_dir`: your Deconwolf directory (which should contain the `dw_psf.sh` script).
 - `channels`: the indices of the channels you want to deconvolve, starting from zero.
 For example, if you have an image with three channels and you want to deconvolve channels two and three, this should be `channels=(1 2)`.
-- `fluos`: the fluorophores (i.e., channels) in your image you want to deconvolve.
+- `fluos`: the fluorophores (i.e., channels) in the image you want to deconvolve.
 The names of the fluorophores must be identical to those in the PSF filenames and their order must correspond to that of `channels`.
 Using the previous example, if you have an image with three channels, say Brightfield, mCherry, and GFP, and you want to skip the first channel, this should be: `fluos=(mcherry gfp)`.
-- `scope`: the name of the microscope, which must match that of the corresponding PSF image.
+- `scope`: the name of the microscope, which must match with the name of the PSF image.
 - `mag`: the magnification used to acquire the image.
 - `z_pixel`: the spacing between planes in nm.
 - `iterations`: the number of rounds of deconvolution you want.
 The default is 50 iterations.
 It is recommended to run the script on one of the stronger GPUs (RTX 4090 or RTX 6000), otherwise it tends to crash, especially with large files.
 To do this, use the `#SBATCH` command at the beginning of the script:
 ```
 #SBATCH --gres=gpu:rtx4090:1 # Use either this one...